-Emulating atomic \cite{Lamport79} (or linearizable \cite{HW90}) read/write objects in message-passing environments is one of the fundamental problems in distributed computing.
+Emulating atomic \cite{Lamport79} (or linearizable \cite{HW90}) read/write objects in message-passing environments is an important problem in distributed computing.
 Atomicity is the most intuitive consistency semantic as it provides the illusion of a single-copy object that serializes all accesses such that each read operation returns the value of the latest preceding write operation.
-Solutions to this problem are complicated when the processors participating in implementing the service may fail and when the environment is asynchronous.
-To cope with processor failures, distributed object implementations like \cite{ABD96} use \emph{redundancy} by replicating the object at multiple network locations (replica servers).
-Replication introduces the problem of consistency due to the fact that read and write operations may access different object replicas, some of which may contain obsolete object values.
+Solutions to this problem are complicated when the processors are failure-prone and when the environment is asynchronous.
+To cope with processor failures, distributed object implementations use \emph{redundancy} by replicating the object at multiple network locations.
+Replication introduces the problem of consistency because operations may access different object replicas possibly containing obsolete values.

-The seminal work of Attiya, Bar-Noy, and Dolev \cite{ABD96} provided an algorithm, colloquially referred to as \ABD{}, that implements single-writer/multiple-reader (SWMR) atomic objects in message-passing crash-prone asynchronous environments.
-The ordering of operations is accomplished with the help of logical \emph{timestamps} associated with each value.
+The seminal work of Attiya, Bar-Noy, and Dolev \cite{ABD96} provided an algorithm, colloquially referred to as \ABD{}, that implements single-writer/multiple-reader ({ SWMR}) atomic objects in message-passing crash-prone asynchronous environments.
+The operations are ordered with the help of logical \emph{timestamps} associated with each value.
 Here each operation is guaranteed to terminate as long as some majority of replica servers do not crash.
-Each write operation takes one communication round-trip phase, or round, involving \emph{two} message exchanges and each read operation takes two rounds involving in total \emph{four} message exchanges.
-Showing atomicity of the implementation relies on the fact that any two majorities have a non-empty intersection.
-Subsequently, \cite{LS97} showed how to implement multi-writer/multiple-reader (MWMR) atomic memory where both read and write operations involve two communication round trips involving in total four message exchanges.
+Each write operation takes one communication round-trip phase, or round, involving \emph{two} communication exchanges and each read operation takes two rounds involving in total \emph{four} communication exchanges.
+Subsequently, \cite{LS97} showed how to implement multi-writer/multiple-reader ({ MWMR}) atomic memory where both read and write operations involve two communication round trips involving in total four communication exchanges.